Go Take a Stroll Through These Six Historic Cemeteries Around Philadelphia

 1434 Springfield Road, Darby

 The oldest existing Black-owned cemetery in the nation, Eden was opened in 1902 as Philadelphia’s answer to a burial crisis in Philadelphia’s Black community created by “segregation, urban expansion, public works projects, vandalism, condemnation, and the closure of earlier Black burial grounds and cemeteries.”
 At the time, the opening of the burial ground was contentious, as racist white Collingsdale residents blocked the entrance in protest of the addition of a “a colored burial ground” to the area.
 Nonetheless, the first burial took place two days later, and the 53-acre property now serves as a final resting place for more than 90,000 individuals.
-The cemetery is also now on the National Register of Historic Places, and it is part of the Pennsylvania Hallowed Grounds Project and the National Underground Railroad Network to Freedom.
+The cemetery is also now on the National Register of Historic Places and is part of the Pennsylvania Hallowed Grounds Project and the National Underground Railroad Network to Freedom.

-Famous residents: Abolitionist Octavius Valentine Catto; Underground Railroad conductor (and author of The Underground Railroad Records) William Still; architect Julian Abele; opera singer Marian Anderson; medical doctor Rebecca J. Cole; conductor James DePreist; poet and abolitionist Frances Harper; John Taylor, the first African American to win an Olympic gold medal in 1908; and Henrietta Duterte, owner of a funeral home that was a stop on the Underground Railroad.
+Famous residents: Abolitionist Octavius Valentine Catto; Underground Railroad conductor (and author of The Underground Railroad Records) William Still; architect Julian Abele; opera singer Marian Anderson; medical doctor Rebecca J. Cole; conductor James DePreist; poet and abolitionist Frances Harper; John Taylor, the first African American to win an Olympic gold medal, in 1908; and Henrietta Duterte, owner of a funeral home that was a stop on the Underground Railroad.

 6201 Kingsessing Avenue, Southwest Philly